UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     In [100]: s[5]
     Out[100]: 'i'

-Note that the first character is indexed with zero -- I sometimes call that the "zeroth" item in the sequence.
+Note that the first character is indexed with zero -- sometimes this is called the "zeroth" item in the sequence.

-Zero indexing may seem odd at first (if you are not already a programming geek), but it turns out to make a lot of things easier.
+Zero indexing may seem odd at first, if you are not already used to it, but it turns out to make a lot of things easier.
 More on that later.

 You can use negative indexes to count from the end: